-All major submissions have information requirements that address clinical, economic, financial and medicine use matters.
+All Category 1 and Category 2 submissions have information requirements that address clinical, economic, financial and medicine use matters.
 These issues may be complex, and need to be carefully evaluated in accordance with the PBAC Guidelines, and with the principles of HTA.

 Each evaluation entity is required to demonstrate efficient and effective processes to manage the documentation appropriately, consistent with the department’s confidentiality and conflict of interest requirements.

 6.2.1 Role and composition of external evaluation entities

 To provide the best evaluation of submissions for the PBAC and its subcommittees, evaluation entities are required to:

 - undertake evaluations in a given timeframe

 - remain up to date with the latest methodological developments in HTA

 The department undertakes an open tender process approximately every four years, to engage suitable entities to evaluate submissions.

 Evaluation entities are allocated Category 1 and Category 2 submissions to evaluate.
 The entities have up to 10 weeks to review the clinical, economic, financial and medicine use information provided in each submission.